jupyterlab/jupyterlab/docs/source/user/interface.rst

 .. image:: images/interface_jupyterlab.png
    :align: center
    :class: jp-screenshot
-   :alt: A screenshot of the JupyterLab interface.
+   :alt: A screen shot of the JupyterLab interface.
 The main work area is in the middle section of the interface.
 There is also a left sidebar and a top menu bar.

 JupyterLab sessions always reside in a :ref:`workspace <url-workspaces-ui>`.
 Workspaces contain the state of JupyterLab: the files that are currently open,